By Rido / Shutterstock.com

 If foam rolling is not your dad’s cup of tea, then consider getting him a heated pad instead.
 These electric heating pads soothe tight muscles and come in designs meant for the shoulders, lower back, knees and more.

 Whether your dad is a big fan of wine, beer, coffee or tea, he is sure to appreciate a subscription that delivers a new variety of his favorite beverage of choice straight to his door once a month.
+If you don’t want a monthly subscription, a curated gift box is the perfect solution for a special present.
 Pair this with the backpack cooler idea (above) for the ultimate gift for older dads!

 We hope that this gift guide helped you find the perfect gift for older dads for Father’s Day!
 If you plan to order some adaptive clothing from Silverts for him, such as men’s elastic waist pants, don’t be afraid to stock up since U.S. orders over $20 ship free!